STIXProject/stixproject.github.io/getting-started/authoring-tutorial/index.md

 # Where to go from here

 1. Read up on the [idioms](/documentation/idioms) to learn more about how STIX can help with specific use cases and to see many more examples.
-1. Take a look at the data model documentation for the types you're interested in.
+1. Take a look at the data model documentation for the types in which you're interested.
 1. Try your own!
 Make sure to validate your documents when you're finished.